SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-actions.md

 **Sprite** is the sprite image to set the target to.
 If you select "none" here then the target's image will be removed.

 You can also choose that the image fade in (or out if Sprite is none).
 Set **Fade** to 0 to disable this.
-Finally you can select **Wait** if this actio's fade should complete before the next action is executed.
+Finally you can select **Wait** if this action's fade should complete before the next action is executed.

 Media
 -----